eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server responses to a GetCompleteState request, it includes the the RequestID from the GetCompleteState request.
+When the Ankaios Server responses to a GetCompleteState request, it includes the RequestID from the GetCompleteState request.

 Tags:
 - ControlInterface